objcio/articles/2014-07-08-sandbox-scripting.md

 As you may have guessed by the fact that scripts can only run once asynchronously, the code is now run out of process using XPC.
 Just as iOS 8 uses XPC to make sure extensions don't affect the calling application in any way, a running script has no access to the address space of your calling application.

 If you look at the `keySenderPIDAttr` attribute in an incoming event descriptor, you'll see that the process ID belongs to `/usr/libexec/lsboxd`, not your own application.
-This mysterious process is presumably the Launch Services Sandbox daemon.
+This mysterious process is presumably the Launch Services sandbox daemon.
 In any case, your requests to another process are most certainly being marshalled.

 To understand more about the security goals of the application sandbox at a high-level, I'd recommend Ivan Krstić's talk _"The OS X App Sandbox"_ at [WWDC 2012](https://developer.apple.com/videos/wwdc/2012/).
 It's a surprisingly entertaining talk and at 36 minutes into the presentation, the automation changes shown above are introduced.
 At that same conference, a talk entitled _"Secure Automation Techniques in OS X"_ by Sal Soghoian and Chris Nebel goes into the details of the automation changes.
 Skip ahead to the 35 minute mark if you just want to learn about Application-Run User Scripts.